Foundation For Allen Schools Funded Classroom Grants at

 A Reading Tool to Help Readers SOAR

-This grant under Library/Makerspace Curriculum awarded to Heather Janek and will benefit 700 students this coming year.
+This grant under Library/Makerspace Curriculum awarded to Heather Janek and will benefit 700 students.

 Lone Stars LOVE to READ!
 Large print books give students another tool to use for our striving readers!

-This grant under Physical Education Curriculum was awarded to Connie Beaney and will benefit 865 students this coming year.
+This grant under Physical Education Curriculum was awarded to Connie Beaney and will benefit 865 students.

 Lindsey Lone Stars will now be able to enjoy games and activities that involve scooters because of a Foundation's grant.
 "Scooter Fun" for everyone!